- Home

 Certification Timeline and Expectations

 One (1) term before your graduation term and before the add/drop period ends, verify the accuracy of your declared majors, minors, specializations, and/or certificates.
-You should make necessary updates PRIOR to the launch of a graduation application (guidance available in the undergraduate and graduate sections below).
+Submit any necessary program change forms to the school that hosts the program.

-Before the start of your graduation term, review your degree progress and communicate with your advisor to determine potential graduation roadblocks.
+Before the enrollment period for your graduation term, review your degree progress and communicate with your advisor to determine potential graduation roadblocks.

 At the close of your graduation term, review your final grades and the impact they have on your degree progress report (AAR).
 As well, celebrate your accomplishments by attending the University or School ceremonies.
 Masters thesis and doctoral students must finalize all thesis or dissertation content and submit materials to the Electronic Thesis & Dissertation (ETD) Coordinator.